jannuatharva07/IDOR/IDOR-Hacktivity Reports.md

 2. The post ID was present in the URL.
 3. They found another user's Spotlight post ID (visible in URLs).
 4. Replaced their own ID with the victim’s post ID.
 5. Sent the request — the victim’s post got deleted!
-**Key Insight for Bug Bounty Hunters:**
+**Key Insight:**
 If delete operations use predictable IDs without ownership checks, attackers can delete other users’ content.
 **[Read Full Report](https://hackerone.com/reports/1819832)**